 Addresses areas of functioning such as basic self-care, dressing, personal hygiene, health and nutrition and safety awareness.

-Carefully designed, personalised activity plan that provides the sensory input a person needs to stay focussed and organised throughout the day.
+Carefully designed, personalised activity plan that provides the sensory input a person needs to stay focused, calmed and organised throughout the day.